VoltDB/voltdb/examples/callcenter/README.md

 Use VoltDB's strong consistency and stored procedure logic to compute a running standard deviation on call length by agent.
 This is not a trivial thing to compute without strong consistency.
 The provided HTML dashboard shows a top-N list of agents by standard deviation.
 It can be found in the "web" folder.

 Note that in order for the simulation to be interesting, this app uses unrealistic call data.
-The average call time is 5s by default, to make the stats interesting in a two-minute example run.
+The average call time is 5s by default to make the stats interesting in a two-minute example run.

 This app doesn't really show off the extraordinary throughput of VoltDB, though it will get a lot faster if you set the average call time lower and/or the number of agents higher.